 This was my first attempt at creating anything marketing related.
 We were attending conferences or just meeting people around town and had nothing to hand out to define what we do.
 I spent a couple days researching marketing materials and mixed that in with some of the still images I had created for other clients.
 The brochures went through multiple iterations on visuals, icons and messaging until we felt like we got it right.
-These were completed in about 4-5 weeks from concept to print.

 "Peel" Themed Slide Deck

 Take them to another world with an immersive, interactive environment regardless of constraints.
 These valuable 2D or 3D training and educational experiences can help you standardize training - even training in restricted or limited access areas - are scalable and convenient.
-Serious games are engaging and allow for self-paced training - which promotes cognizance and retention - and helps you gain efficiencies in budget, time and accessibility.
+Serious games are engaging and allow for self-paced training - which promotes cognizance and retention - and helps you gain efficiencies in a budget, time and accessibility.
 Link this with your current Learning Management System (LMS) to better track the education of your workforce and understand where your training requirements truly are.